inside.ewu.edu

 Pre-requisites: graduate standing in the School of Psychology.

-Applied learning theory, methodology, and research paradigms will be defined and their inter-theory, inter-subject, inter-problem-solving relevance demonstrated.
+Applied learning theory, methodology, and research paradigms are defined and their inter-theory, inter-subject, inter-problem-solving relevance demonstrated.

 PSYC 506.
 LIFESPAN DEVELOPMENT IN COUNSELING.
 4 Credits.